p2rkw/xf86-input-mtrack/README.md

 **ClickTime** -
 When tapping, how much time to hold down the emulated button.
 Integer value representing milliseconds.
+Too high value (greater than tap to drag wait time) may interrupt dragging when tap to drag is enabled.
+Integer value representing miliseconds.
 Defaults to 50.

 **MaxTapTime** -
-The amount of time to wait for a tap to release before counting it as a move.
+The amount of time to wait for incoming touches after first one before counting it as emulated button click.
 Integer value representing milliseconds.
 Defaults to 120.

 **MaxTapMove** -